mia-platform/public-pipelines/README.md

 ![Node.js with NPM Supported] ![Node.js with Yarn Supported] ![Kubernetes Supported] ![Go Supported]

-The goals of this repository is to provide to user reusable pipelines for different languages for building libraries and Docker images to use in their projects and follow the best practicies for setting up comprehensive pipelines for building a project, assessing its security, and keep track of its dependencies.
-You can see this as a starting step for your Platform Engeneering team for setting up a comprehensive suite of tools for their pipelines that can be easy to use, and meet regulatory compliance for your company.
+The goals of this repository is to provide to user reusable pipelines for different languages for building libraries and Docker images to use in their projects and follow the best practices for setting up comprehensive pipelines for building a project, assessing its security, and keep track of its dependencies.
+You can see this as a starting step for your Platform Engineering team for setting up a comprehensive suite of tools for their pipelines that can be easy to use, and meet regulatory compliance for your company.

 ## How to Contribute

-You can contribute to this repository in adding support for new languages or improve the default steps for the exsisting ones, improve the documentation, improve the Docker images and so on.
+You can contribute to this repository in adding support for new languages or improve the default steps for the existing ones, improve the documentation, improve the Docker images and so on.
 We welcome everybody!

 You can find more reading the [documentation](./docs/10-starting-guide.md).